 - You want better performance on older hardware

-Real user scenario: Real estate agent who edits contracts, adds signatures, redacts sensitive information, and collaborates with clients.
-Foxit delivers professional results at a price that fits a commission-based income.
+Real user scenario: Real estate agent editing contracts, adding signatures, redacting sensitive information, and collaborating with clients - Foxit delivers professional results at a price that fits commission-based income.

 Choose Adobe Acrobat If: